opengeospatial/omsf-profile/README.md

-# OGC Observations &amp; Measurements - Simple Features Profile XML Implementation
+# OGC Observations &amp; Measurements - Simple Features Profile

 ---
 *NOTE* This application profile is work-in-progress, and at this point, has not been endorsed by the OGC or any other standards organization.
 It may (and probably will) change in a backwards incompatible way during the drafting process.
 The namespace http://www.opengis.net/omsf/1.0 used has not (yet) been approved by the OGC Naming Authority, and thus may also change.
 Consider yourself warned.